eusoubrasileiro/stocks/Progress.md

 - [x] Made a little effort for cross-validate the model before predicting.
 Not very encouraging.

-- Next step try to binarize for class 1 and 0.

-- [ ] **Binarizing creating One vs All problem.
-Putting class 2 and 0 as class 0.**
-    - After

-- [ ] **Implement bollinger bands class with only 2 classes**
+- [x] Implement bollinger bands class with only 2 classes

 **Things to do**